-We also have a set of IT security standards and closely monitor their operation to protect our systems and information.
-Hardware that runs and manages core operating data is fully backed up with separate contingency systems to provide real-time backup operations should they ever be required.
+We also have a set of cyber security standards and closely monitor their operation to protect our systems and information.
+Hardware that runs and manages core operating functions and data is fully backed up with separate contingency systems to provide real-time backup operations should they ever be required.